 Prospective graduate students: Please visit the Physics Graduate Program website for information about how to apply to the PhD program in the NC State Physics Department.
 Incoming students often have a teaching assistant appointment (TA) for the first year or two, and are then supported on a research grant.

 Current and incoming graduate students: Please feel welcome to join our weekly lab meetings to learn more about our work, or just stop by to talk.
-A new student project will be available starting Summer or Fall 2018, performing experiments on the rheology (flow) of granular materials.
 Students from our group have successfully received NSF Graduate Research Fellowships (due October each year) and NC Space Grants (due March each year); I am always happy to work with students on developing their grant-writing skills.

 Prospective postdocs from Germany: As a member of the Humboldt Foundation network, I am able to sponsor applications for their Feodor Lynen Research Fellowship program.